 Metal Melter: https://goo.gl/jolsPzPyrotechnic Pie: http://bit.ly/PyrotechnicPie

-Business Inquiries: For sponsorship requests or business opportunities please contact me directly: http://www.youtube.com/thekingofrandom/about
+Business Inquiries: For business and sponsorship inquiries please contact us directly: http://www.youtube.com/thekingofrandom/about

 This video is for demonstrational and educational purposes only.
 Each demonstration poses risks and hazards that must be fully understood before attempting, and should only be attempted by professionals.
 Use of this video content is at your own risk.